Wallaroo DNS Configuration Guide

 2. From the Wallaroo Dashboard, select Config and set the following:

-1. DNS Suffix (Optional): The domain prefix for the Wallaroo instance.
+1. Wallaroo domain name (Required): The domain for the Wallaroo instance.

 3. Once complete, scroll to the bottom of the Config page and select Save config.